ksu-cs-textbooks/cis400/content/D-milestones/04-class-library-milestone-2.md

 * Pull the test project from upstream into your project

-* Write the body of all test functions supplied in the test project
+* Write the body of all test methods supplied in the test project

+* Add a new test class for `WarriorWater`, and write test methods similar to those found in the other drink classes testing the expected functionality of the `WarriorWater`.

 * When all tests are written your code should have a minimum code coverage of 95%